10 Best Places to Live in Manchester

 Once a failing high street, Altrincham now plays home to celebrity footballers, holding the title for England's best high street.
 Property isn't the cheapest with Altrincham houses for sale at an average of £415,087 for semi-detached properties, detached for a massive £751,362 and flats selling for £246,447 on average.

-However, Altrincham offers good transport links with just a 13 minute drive to Manchester Airport, arguably one of the best areas to live in Manchester.
+Altrincham also offers good transport links with just a 13-minute drive to Manchester Airport.

-Home to the Curry Mile, a mile long street filled with a variety of Asian cuisine restaurants and takeaways, Rusholme is one of the most attractive areas of Manchester for students due to its appealingly low rent prices.
+Home to Curry Mile, a mile-long street filled with a variety of Asian cuisine restaurants and takeaways, Rusholme is one of the most attractive areas of Manchester for students due to its low rent prices.

-With all round affordable property, Rusholme terraced properties sold for an average of £143,986, flats at £118,802 and semi-detached properties averaged at £244,400 in the last year.
-If you want more property for your money, then living in Rusholme is a good idea.
+With all-round affordable property, Rusholme terraced properties sold for an average of £143,986, flats at £118,802 and semi-detached properties averaged at £244,400 in the last year.
+If you want more for your money, then living in Rusholme is a good idea.

 The biggest commercial district in the city with some of the largest businesses based there as well as an abundance of bars and restaurants, Spinningfields offers the perfect combination of work, culture and leisure.

-It’s a particularly desirable area of Manchester for young people who can live and work in one place.
-Spinningfields has also previously been awarded with the most family friendly area to live in Manchester.
+It’s a particularly desirable area for young people who wish to live and work in one place.
+Spinningfields has also previously been named as the most family friendly area to live in Manchester.

-The housing market and area offers something for people of all walks of life, from the young professional to the retired.
-Wilmslow road plays home to a mile of independent bars and restaurants and just 4 miles from both Manchester city centre and the airport, we can see why Didsbury is one of the best areas in Manchester.
+The housing market and area offer something for people of all walks of life, from the young professionals to those who are now retired.
+Wilmslow road plays home to a mile of independent bars and restaurants.
+Just 4 miles from both Manchester city centre and the airport, we can see why Didsbury is one of the best areas in Manchester.

 With the average price of all property types selling for £235,166, it’s clear to see why so many people are drawn to the Roman heart of Manchester.
 1982 saw Castlefield become the UK’s first Urban Heritage Park, which means you won’t find any traffic in Castlefield.
 If you prefer to live in one of Manchester’s quieter areas, Castlefield is for you.

 Named Time Out’s 13th ‘coolest neighbourhood in the world’, Ancoats in Manchester, once known for its high crime rate, beat the likes of Barcelona, New York and Sydney.
-With an abundance of independent craft beer spots, bakeries and international cuisine spread out over the area, Ancoats is a top contender for one of the best places to live in Manchester as well as visit from around the world.
+With an abundance of independent craft beer spots, bakeries and international cuisine spread out over the area, Ancoats is a top contender for one of the best places to live in Manchester.

 Property sells for an average of £235,757 in Ancoats, with the vast majority of those being flats sold to younger residents.